 Reset Lifting Floorboards

 If your engineered or solid hardwood floor is squeaking because some of the boards are lifting, you'll usually be able to feel play in the floor when you walk over the loose boards.
 Reset the boards with screws -- not nails -- and do it from above or below the floor.
-It's preferable to go underneath the floor and drive 1 1/4-inch screws up through the subfloor while someone stands on the boards you're securing to hold them down.
+It's preferable to go underneath the floor and drive 1 1/4-inch screws up through the subfloor while someone stands on the boards you're securing to hold them down (make sure the screws are not so long that they will poke through the top side of the flooring).
 If you can't get under the floor, make the repair with trim screws or breakable screws designed for this purpose.
 Fill the screw holes with wood filler, then dab them with stain and clear finish.

 Help for Squeaky Subfloors